-Application packages for full proposals are available through the apply function on Grants.gov.
-If an applicant does not have Internet access, application packages can be requested from Penny Larin at 737 Bishop Street, Suite 1550, Honolulu, Hawaii, 96813; or contact her at 808-532-3973 or via e-mail <Penny.Larin@noaa.gov>.
+Application packages for full proposals are available through the Apply function on Grants.gov.
+If an applicant does not have Internet access, application packages can be requested from Robin Burns at NOAA Gulf Coast Services Center, Attn: Robin Burns

+Building 1100, Room #232, Stennis Space Center, MS 39529; or Penny Larin at 808-725-5264 or via email <Penny.Larin@noaa.gov>.